The world's best value red light therapy panels

 The most important thing to remember is to compare panel irradiance measurements at the same distances.

-When we show people our panels in person, they are always shocked at how bright they are.
+When we show people our panels in person, they are always amazed at how bright they are.

 With a power consumption of only 390W (lowered by the use of 3W bulbs), the Hero300 has a solar panel measured irradiance of: